Quasinormal modes of a semi-holographic black brane and thermalization: Hybrid quasinormal modes

 Such phenomena of breakdown of hydrodynamics due to collision between a hydrodynamic and a quasi-hydrodynamic mode at a real and parametrically small value of momentum {leading to a $k$-gap} is a characteristic property of the collective modes of liquids \cite{PhysRevB.101.214312}.
 In fact, our model interpolates between various qualitatively different behaviors about which we will have more to say in the following subsection.

-The transformation of massless propagating Goldstone modes of the type $\omega = \pm k$ (which is exactly how the modes of $\chi$ behave in the decoupling limit) to a pair of diffusion and a \psg\ modes has been observed before in other models of holography \cite{Davison:2014lua,Baggioli:2020loj} where such modes are also obtained from an explicit and soft symmetry breaking \cite{Davison:2014lua,Grozdanov:2018fic,Ammon:2019wci}\footnote{Remarkably, it has been shown in \cite{Grozdanov:2018ewh} that the $k$-gap is produced naturally also in holographic models with higher form fields.} and have been also discussed from an effective field theory point of view \cite{Hayata:2014yga}.\footnote{In \cite{Davison:2014lua}, actually the reverse transformation of a pair of complex poles to a pair of purely imaginary poles at higher values of $k$ was reported.} For a recent review, see \cite{Baggioli:2021xuv}.
-The independent shift symmetries are broken to the diagonal explicitly via the semi-holographic coupling in our model, while translation symmetry is explicitly broken in the models discussed in \cite{Baggioli:2021xuv}.\footnote{A similar phenomenon of emergence of a diffusive pole in presence of time-translation symmetry breaking has been discussed in \cite{Hayata:2018qgt}.} However, in contrast to the latter models, ours can be thought of as an open quantum system if we consider the boundary scalar field as the system and the black hole with the dilaton field as the bath.
-Indeed our model has an additional feature, namely the presence of another mode $\wgl$ on the negative imaginary axis that also contributes to low energy dynamics.
-As evident from Fig.~\ref{Fig:qnm-b0p35}, this mode moves upwards along the imaginary axis, and crosses the origin at a finite momentum $k_0$.
+The transformation of massless propagating Goldstone modes of the type $\omega = \pm k$ (which is exactly how the modes of $\chi$ behave in the decoupling limit) to a pair of diffusion and a \psg\ modes has been observed before in other models of holography \cite{Davison:2014lua,Baggioli:2020loj} where such modes are also obtained from an explicit and soft symmetry breaking \cite{Davison:2014lua,Grozdanov:2018fic,Ammon:2019wci}\footnote{Remarkably, it has been shown in \cite{Grozdanov:2018ewh} that the $k$-gap is produced naturally also in holographic models with higher form fields.} and have been also discussed from an effective field theory point of view \cite{Hayata:2014yga,Hidaka:2019irz}.\footnote{In \cite{Davison:2014lua}, actually the reverse transformation of a pair of complex poles to a pair of purely imaginary poles at higher values of $k$ was reported.} For a recent review, see \cite{Baggioli:2021xuv}.
+The independent shift symmetries are broken to the diagonal explicitly via the semi-holographic coupling in our model, while translation symmetry is explicitly broken in the models discussed in \cite{Baggioli:2021xuv}.\footnote{A similar phenomenon of emergence of a diffusive pole in presence of time-translation symmetry breaking has been discussed in \cite{Hayata:2018qgt}.} However, in contrast to the latter models, ours can be thought of as an open quantum system {with a finite total conserved energy} if we consider the boundary scalar field as the system and the black hole with the dilaton field as the bath. {Indeed our model has an additional feature, namely the presence of an additional modes $\wgl$ mode on the negative imaginary axis that also contributes to low energy dynamics.
+This is absent in usual setups.} As evident from Fig.~\ref{Fig:qnm-b0p35}, the $\wgl$ mode moves upwards along the imaginary axis, and crosses the origin at a finite momentum $k_0$.
 At $k=k_0$, the system therefore has a Gregory-Laflamme type instability!
 Also when $k$ is near $k_0$, $\wgl$ cannot be excluded from the low energy description of the system.

 As $k$ is increased above $k_0$, $\wgl$ collides with $\wus$ (which moves downwards with increasing $k$) on the positive imaginary axis close to the origin, and both transform into a pair of unstable quasinormal modes with small imaginary parts as shown in Fig.~\ref{Fig:qnm-b0p35}.
 Subsequently, they move almost horizontally with almost $k$-independent positive imaginary parts.